Key Stage 3 RE

 “True religion is real living; living with all one's soul, with all one's goodness and righteousness.”
 Albert Einstein

-- Contribute to the development of pupils’ own spiritual / philosophical convictions, exploring and enriching their own faith and beliefs.
+- To contribute to the development of pupils’ own spiritual/philosophical convictions, exploring and enriching their own beliefs and values.

 The KS3 RE curriculum is taught across Year 7 and Year 8; in Year 9, pupils begin the KS4 syllabus.

-- Global Christianity (Year 7 Autumn Term) introduces pupils to key Christian history and concepts, including an exploration of The Big Frieze, a brand new illustrated resource to enhance pupils’ understanding of the Bible.
+- Global Christianity introduces pupils to key Christian history and concepts, including an exploration of The Big Frieze, a brand new illustrated resource to enhance pupils’ understanding of the Bible.
 This unit also considers the significance of Christianity across the world, introduces our school Christian values and examines important Christian commitments, celebrations and practices.
 This unit includes a visit to Heslington Church.

-- Creation (Year 7 Spring Term 1) is the first in a series of units exploring key Christian theological concepts in detail, building on from the introductory work pupils will have done on The Big Frieze.
+- Creation is the first in a series of units exploring key Christian theological concepts in detail, building on from the introductory work pupils will have done on The Big Frieze.
 Pupils learn about Christian belief in the universe as God’s good creation, and the role and place of humanity within this.

-- Fall (Year 7 Spring Term 2) explores different interpretations of the story of Adam and Eve’s original sin found in Genesis 3, particularly the idea of humanity’s separation from God, the concept of moral evil and how this links to Christian beliefs about salvation.
+- Fall explores different interpretations of the story of Adam and Eve’s original sin found in Genesis 3, particularly the idea of humanity’s separation from God, the concept of moral evil and how this links to Christian beliefs about salvation.

-- People of God (Year 7 Summer Term 1) is a focus on Old Testament stories which tell of God’s attempts to reverse the impact of the Fall, but how God’s plan appears to end in failure with the people of God left awaiting a Messiah or Saviour.
+- People of God is a focus on Old Testament stories which tell of God’s attempts to reverse the impact of the Fall, but how God’s plan appears to end in failure with the people of God left awaiting a Messiah or Saviour.

-- Judaism and Islam (Year 8 Term 3) is a comparative study of Judaism and Islam, including an exploration of the origins of both religions and how Christianity fits in as the third Abrahamic religion, the lives of Moses and Mohammad and key religious worship practices and festivals.
-The final two units in Year 8 include a visit to Pocklington Buddhist Centre and York Mosque.
+- Judaism and Islam is a comparative study of these two religions, including an exploration of the origins of both religions and how Christianity fits in as the third Abrahamic religion, the lives of Moses and Mohammad and key religious worship practices and festivals.
+Pupils visit York Mosque in Year 9 once they have begun the GCSE course.

 Your child will be formally assessed in Religious Education at KS3 each half term, including an end of year assessment covering content from the whole year.
 All assessments take the form of a written test, but will be differentiated to meet any educational needs your child may have.